-An invitation to visit Rome JPT door one year and frequent short trips in the capital.
+An invitation to visit Rome brings JPT one year and frequent short trips in the capital.

-His view is not that of a tourist.
-Initially disinterested in what surrounded him, were then people and their culture to catch his attention.
+His point of view is not that of a tourist.
+Initially uninterested in him, what were then the people and their culture to catch his attention.
 And are these constants transitions between two cultures, combined in the mind of the artist, that will be transferred onto the canvas.

-During his stay he undertook a more anthropological approach, geared to the study of social classes in the history of Rome, an approach that seeks to understand and decipher, making even a comparison to his city of origin, the causes of contemporary culture and its possible evolution.
+During his stay he undertook a more anthropological approach, geared to the study of social classes in the history of Rome, an approach that seeks to understand and decipher, making a comparison with its city of origin, the causes of contemporary culture and its possible evolution.